--Qurat ul ain History (H)
+-Qurat ul ain History hons

 To all the men claiming "Not all men"

 Sorry but it's hard for us to believe you.

-We don't believe you when you say

-"Not all men are potential rapists"

-Because we can't say to you,

-"Not all women are potentials to get raped"

-We don't believe you when you say

-"Not all men are potential molesters"

-Because we can't tell you

-"Not all women are potentials to be molested"

-Because enough of your victim blame game!

-Coz that 8-month-old girl sleeping in her cot

-Didn't even know what that means!
+We don't believe you when you say "Not all men are potential rapists " Because we can't say you , "Not all women are potentials to get raped" We don't believe you when you say "Not all men are potential molestors" Because we can't say you "Not all women are potentials to be molested" Because enough of your victim blame game!
+Coz that 8 month old girl sleeping in her cot Didn't even know what that means!
+Or that 8 year old innocent girl would have thought

-Or that 8-year-old innocent girl would have thought How kind people are oh my Lord!
+How kind people are oh my Lord

-When that neighbor uncle gave her, her favorite lollipop...
+When that neighbour uncle gave het, her favourite lolipop

-Or that 16-year-old, at the threshold of puberty,
+Or that 16 year old, who was in her puberty,

 Her emotions and hormones were on a roll

-but she still valued and cared for her modesty.
+But she still valued and cared for her modesty.

-Or that 40-year-old woman, she was worried about protecting her daughter
+Or that 40 year old woman, she was worried about protecting her daughter

 When that beast shredded her humility

 And didn't hesitate to be a butcher.

-Or do you still want me to talk about that 90-year-old woman lazily sitting in the sun and narrating the stories of valiant gentlemen to her grandson.
+Or do you still want me to talk about that 90 year old woman lazily sitting in the sun And narrating the stories of valiant gentlemen to her grandson.

 So don't get offended next time we say

-"Any man"
+Any man

-Because we still aren't safe enough to say
+Because we are still not are safe enough to say

-"No man"!
+No man !